jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 first ascending and descending, then with tunes, licks, scale patterns and arpeggios.

-See {% include chapter-link.html slug="practicing-scales" %} for details.
+See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %} for details.

 ## D form